-Spanish I (5 days/week)

-This course introduces the student to the basic skills of a foreign language.
+2 Credits Required (5 days/week) Spanish I 1 credit 1 credit This course introduces the student to the basic skills of a foreign language.
 The general topics covered include numbers, colors, the family, the house, the city, school, conversation, and personal data with an emphasis in these four areas: listening, speaking, reading, and writing.
 This is required for admission to some colleges and universities.

-Spanish II (5 days/week) 1 credit 1 credit

-This course expands on the topics of Spanish I. More attention is given to grammar especially with verb tenses and idioms.
+(5 days/week) Spanish II 1 credit 1 credit This course expands on the topics of Spanish I. More attention is given to grammar especially with verb tenses and idioms.
 The students will continue to use the basic four skills of listening, speaking, reading, and writing.
 This is required for admission by some colleges and universities.